Barbecue Beef Brisket Texas Style

 My grocer usually has a number of HOFs in the three to four pound range, perfect for serving a small family.
 If you are cooking a three to four pound HOF, there is much less waste and shrinkage, so buy 1/2 pound or more for each person.
 But don't ask your butcher for a HOF, that's just a term you and I use.

 The HOF is practically pure muscle and has little marbling which is what makes meat tender and juicy.
 Most people who buy it are making pot roast by simmering it for hours in liquid.
 But you want the Texas taste, right?
 If you must do a HOF, then try really really hard to get Certified Angus, USDA Choice, USDA Prime, or even Wagyu beef.
 They have better marbling.
-Chose a thick HOF, look for marbling and uniform thickness so one edge won't dry out.
+Choose a thick HOF, look for marbling and uniform thickness so one edge won't dry out.
 If the meat is not on a plastic tray and you can flex it, select one that is floppy.
 The technique for cooking a small hunk is pretty much the same as cooking a packer.

 Nothin' but controversy